KK1Korea/cpu-anchor-cpu-gpu-hybrid-finetuning/mmlu_subcategory_section.md

 ### One more question

 If the selective improvement in understanding and judgment is real — does it extend to long-context coherence?
 A model that genuinely "understands" should maintain context over thousands of tokens better than one relying on pattern matching.
 Needle-in-a-haystack and multi-turn consistency tests could reveal differences that MMLU's short-form questions cannot capture.

+If CPU anchoring genuinely separates 'what to learn precisely' from 'what to interpolate' — what happens when the training data itself is structured that way?
+Anchor-type data (clear definitions, boundaries) for the CPU phase, interpolation-type data (contextual reasoning, nuance) for the GPU phase.
+Does deliberate data separation amplify the effect beyond hardware switching alone?